Employee Monitoring: An Expert Guide

 - Onsite security staff serving to deter unauthorized access to buildings or equipment, and employee mischief or theft.

 - Location tracking uses GPS or RFID technology in company-issued phones to identify employee location and movements.
-GPS can also be used for fleet vehicles tracking.
+GPS tracking can also be used for fleet vehicles tracking.

 - Private investigators are sometimes engaged by organizations wanting to monitor employee meetings outside of the office (in cafes, coffee shops, etc.) in circumstances in which there is suspicion about information leaks.